Bhojpuri cinema

 Bhojpuri cinema is the segment of Indian cinema dedicated to the production of motion pictures in the Bhojpuri language widely spoken in Bihar and eastern Uttar Pradesh.
 Bhojpuri cinema has grown in recent years.
 Bhojpuri cinema also caters to second and third generation emigrants who still speak the language in Guyana, Trinidad and Tobago, Suriname, Fiji, Mauritius and South Africa.
 With a limited presence in mass media, Bhojpuri cinema acts as a primary vehicle for cultural expression and self-assertion for its people.
 Its audience is not limited to its home region and the international diaspora; it also includes a large population of migrant laborers from the region who live in other Indian states.

 The first Bhojpuri talkie film, Ganga Maiyya Tohe Piyari Chadhaibo, was released in 1963 by Bishwanath Prasad Shahabadi and Nazir Hussain.
 The 1980s saw the release of many notable as well as run-of-the-mill Bhojpuri films like Bitia Bhail Sayan, Chandwa ke take Chakor, Hamar Bhauji, Ganga Kinare Mora Gaon and Sampoorna Tirth Yatra.

-Bhojpuri Cinema is often in news for its vulgar and obscene contents.
+The first Bhojpuri Sci-fi was Maddhim, made by Vimal Chandra Pandey.